Natural Gas or Coal,

 2. Misunderstanding 2: Gas is “better for the climate” than coal making it better suited as a “transition fuel”, see next section.

 The interesting point is that sometimes gas is favored because there is a belief that Hydrogen will be the sustainable solution to long-duration energy storage, and gas power plants and transmission infrastructure may be more easily converted to hydrogen power plants than what coal power plant would.
 “The Hydrogen future” and gas’ role is a 3rd significant misunderstanding well summarized in the book “The Hydrogen Illusion” by Prof Furfari [4].
 The fundamental misunderstanding is around the belief that hydrogen is sustainable, safe, and cost effective.
+I invite you to read my blog on Hydrogen.

 Figure 3: Coal and gas growth as% of global electricity production